A Weaker Notion of Atomicity in Integral Domains: Notation and Background

 Let $D$ be an integral domain and let $D^*=D\backslash \{0\}$.
 Note that $D^*$ is a monoid under multiplication, called the multiplicative monoid of $D$.
 An integral domain $D$ is called atomic (resp., IDF, FFD, BFD, U-FFD, U-UFD) if its multiplicative monoid $D^*$ is an atomic (resp., IDF, FF, BF, U-FF, U-UF) monoid.

-\begin{Df} We say that a monoid $M$ is a \emph{completely atomic monoid} if every nonunit divisor of an atomic element of $M$ is atomic (i.e., for every atomic element $a$ of $M$, if $a=bc$ for some $b \in M \setminus U(M)$ and $c\in M$, then $b$ is atomic).
-We say that an integral domain $D$ is a \emph{completely atomic domain} if its multiplicative monoid is completely atomic. \end{Df} It is clear that an atomic domain/monoid is completely atomic.
+\begin{Df} We say that a monoid $M$ is a \emph{sub-atomic monoid} if every nonunit divisor of an atomic element of $M$ is atomic (i.e., for every atomic element $a$ of $M$, if $a=bc$ for some $b \in M \setminus U(M)$ and $c\in M$, then $b$ is atomic).
+We say that an integral domain $D$ is a \emph{sub-atomic domain} if its multiplicative monoid is sub-atomic. \end{Df} It is clear that an atomic domain/monoid is sub-atomic.
 Also, we have the following immediate implications between these properties (see Proposition \ref{P1dd}).

 Let $D$ be an integral domain.
 Let $f \in D[X]$ be a nonzero polynomial, and let $A_f$ be the ideal of $D$ generated by the coefficients of $f$.
 We say that $f$ is \emph{primitive} (resp., \emph{super-primitive}) if the only common divisors of its coefficients are the units of $D$ (resp., $A_f^{-1}=D$).
 Following \cite{AS75}, we say that: \begin{itemize} \item[$\bullet$] $D$ is a GL-domain if the product of two primitive polynomials in $D$ remains a primitive polynomial. \item[$\bullet$] $D$ is a PSP-domain if every super-primitive polynomial over $D$ is primitive. \end{itemize} Let $S$ be a nonempty subset of $D$, recall that a common divisor $d\in D$ of $S$ is called \emph{maximal common divisor} (MCD) if for every common divisor $c\in D$ of $S$, if $c\mid _D d$ then $c$ is associate to $d$.
 The domain $D$ is called an MCD-domain if every nonempty subset of $D$ has at least one maximal common divisor \cite{Rot}.
 Following \cite{EK}, we say that $D$ is an MCD-finite domain if every nonempty finite subset of nonzero elements of D has only a finite number of maximal common divisors (possibly zero).